edbzn/blog/content/blog/building-a-reactive-store-using-react-and-typescript/index.md

 }
 ```

-Meiosis is a stream based pattern, for this example I'm using the [Flyd stream library](https://github.com/paldepind/flyd) but if you want a zero dependency state manager, you can implement the stream by yourself.
+Meiosis is a stream based pattern, for this example I'm using the [Flyd stream library](https://github.com/paldepind/flyd) but it's possible to not rely on any dependency by implementing the stream by yourself along two other operators that I will describe later.

 Concretely the store is a simple object containing the initial state and actions.
+Here is the power of Meiosis, we're dealing with plain objects and functions.

 ```typescript
 export const store = {